 “This research project provides a good overview of challenges and opportunities for economic development in the Upper Columbia region, and identifies areas for potential collaboration between industry stakeholders in tourism, forestry, technology, and other sectors to support the sustainable growth of our regional economy,” says Ingrid Bron, director of Community Economic Development for the City of Revelstoke.
 Bron was also one of the members of the research advisory committee.

 Interviews and meetings with the research advisory committee found a widespread recognition that the region needs to be proactive to get ahead of the challenges that exist.
 This can be done by building on the strong foundation of the area’s knowledgeable people, a stable and skilled workforce, outstanding natural capital, excellent transportation infrastructure, Indigenous knowledge, people committed to sustainability and an emerging technology sector that can assist in finding more sustainable and creative solutions.

 According to people interviewed, now is an opportune time to begin the necessary discussions and organization of what could be a model for sustainable regional planning and development.

-“Communities within the Columbia Headwaters can lead the way in B.C. and beyond in finding a path to a better future for people and nature,” says Candace Batycki, program director at Y2Y.
+“Communities within the Upper Columbia can lead the way in B.C. and beyond in finding a path to a better future for people and nature,” says Candace Batycki, program director at Y2Y.

 “Things do need to change in the region, to address issues such as old-growth forest management, threatened species recovery, reconciliation with First Nations, and more.
 The creativity and knowledge of the people here are strong assets that can help the region move forward.
 It won’t be easy, but it definitely can be done.”